BlackBrad/Asteroids/README.md

 31/7/2015:
 Got shotcool down working and fixed the bug where the ship woulden't stop at X=0.
 I probably did other stuff that I can't remember as well.

+20/8/2015:
+I've finished all specifications...
+Or atleast I think I have.
+We'll find out when my teacher grades it.